Thanks all for your company - ta-ra.

 Euro Qualifying – Follow the Football match between Republic of Ireland and Georgia live with Eurosport.
 The match starts at 19:45 on 26 March 2019.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Mick McCarthy or Vladimír Weiss?
+Who will come out on top in the battle of the managers Stephen Kenny or Vladimír Weiss?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Republic of Ireland and Georgia?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.